kpumuk/ad-rotator/readme.txt

 = Can I use Google AdSense code as one of my ads? =

-Of course, you can use any HTML you wish.
+Of course, you can use any HTML you wish (AdSense, Clicksor, Chitika, and everything else).

+= WordPress shows `'getad()' function is undefined` error =

+See explanation on the *Description* page in *Migrating from AdRotator plugin* section.

 == Screenshots ==